General

 - In addition, further observation of certified referees and level two referees that are approaching the 3 year period, may take place to ensure they are keeping pace with officiating standards.

-- This further observation will be initiated by members of the Officiating Advisory Council.
+- This further observation will be initiated by members of the Manager of Officiating.

 - The Tiered Referee Rating Form (TRR) is to be used for documentation purposes.